abdnimit1203/Social-Splash-Events---React/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

-<i>Its a type error at first .
-As the function is taking a varible and printing it inside template string.
-It is calling itself (without any arguement) rather than providing a value.
+<i>The name variable is never defined inside function .
+So either it has to come upon calling the function else it remains undefined.
+The function takes a varible and ruetn it inside template string.
+But it is called without any value.
 So name becomes undefined while printing.</i>

 </p>
 </details>